gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *S_plugin_name* -- the name of the plugin within the module.
 If there is only one plugin, this can be an empty string.

-*i_verbose* -- show plugin information when loading.
+*i_verbose* -- print plugin information when loading.
 This includes a list of all the plugins defined in the module.

 ### Examples